-In the event of a student's desire to file a disability-related grievance, a written description of the complaint should be sent to the Director of Graduate Student Development and Academic Success at the Charlotte campus.
-A panel consisting of the director of Academic support services, the Vice President for Academic Affairs, and the Vice President for student development will review the grievance.
+In the event of a student's desire to file a disability-related grievance, a written description of the complaint should be sent to the Director of Graduate/Adult Student Development and Academic Success at the Charlotte campus.
+A panel consisting of the Director of Academic Support Services, the Vice President for Academic Affairs, and the Vice President for Student Development will review the grievance.

-• Please schedule an appointment with the director of Graduate student development and Academic Success at deborah.lung@pfeiffer.edu to discuss these issues.
+• Please schedule an appointment with the Director of Graduate/Adult Student Development and Academic Success at joanne.zukowski@pfeiffer.edu to discuss these issues.